sahandnayebaziz/dev-blog-posts/posts/23-11-25 The Frustration of Apple News.md

 category: design
 ---

-Apple News+ magazines on a 12.9-inch iPad Pro should look and feel amazing, but sadly that’s not where we’re at today.
+Apple News+ magazines on a 12.9-inch iPad Pro should look and feel amazing, but sadly that’s not the case today.
 In this post I’ll show what is frustrating about the experience and how things could be improved.

 ## Magazine Covers